 Discussion: A Pure Kindly & Radiant Heart

-Note: For Lessons 1 to 3 we will memorize the prayer “O God Guide Me” All of the grade 1 lessons can be found here: Grade 1
+Note: All of the 24 lessons for grade 1 can be found here: Grade 1

 Some of the activities may be around being clean and tidy in our life.
-This is not the main theme, (its PURITY OF HEART ) but general cleanliness can be used if the class is of mixed ages.
+This is not the main theme, (PURITY OF HEART ) but general cleanliness can be used if the class is of mixed ages.

 Watch the video with the class or prepare your own demonstration for the class.